bahmanm/BahmanM.Flow/README.md

 ---

 But...the REAL win is in Flow's **plug-and-play design** 🔌
-* A Flow is just a **recipe** for your business logic.
+-  A Flow is just a **recipe** for your business logic.
-* Since it is nothing more than a definition, it can be enriched and reused: cheap and simple.
+-  Since it is nothing more than a definition, it can be enriched and reused: cheap and simple.
-* You can enhance any Flow with new behaviours without ever touching the original code -- no, seriously 😎
+-  You can enhance any Flow with new behaviours without ever touching the original code - no, seriously 😎

 ---

 Allow me to demonstrate:

-1. Say, next sprint, you realise you need retry logic?
-Easy -- you simply enrich your existing flow!
+1. Say, next sprint, you realise you need a retry logic?
+Easy - you simply enrich your existing flow!

 ```csharp
 var resilientGetUserFlow =